 Our final and premium pick for the best rugby ball is a little different from our other choices.
 The Gilbert Heritage Leather Rugby Ball is less of a plaything and more of an ornament, but that shouldn’t detract from it needing to be in your hands.
 The brown leather is reminiscent of classic rugby balls of the past and harks back to the same design William Gilbert first used to create the original rugby ball.
 It boasts an elegant design, and as it’s only available in the adult size 5, it maintains the authenticity you crave.

 You won’t be able to play a pick-up game with it, but you won’t want to.
 Instead, it can sit proudly in your house or office (matched with a wooden stand), or you can take it to your next game to see if you can wrangle an autograph from one of the modern greats.
 A superb gift for fans, it would be welcomed into the hands of anybody who lives, breathes, and sleeps the game.
+You may also like some of the best bocce ball sets from our list, so check them out.

 100% synthetic leather construction is long-lasting and robust